ashishnambiar/flutterpokedex/README.md

 # flutterpokedex

-##### This is Simple Pokedex App that Streams and pagination to show thelist of Pokemon
+##### This is Simple Pokedex App that uses Streams and pagination to show the list of Pokemon
 ##### And in the settings there is an option to change the Theme, which is done using ChangeNotifier Provider.

 ### TODO: